 Edmonton Transit Service (ETS) continues to be at the forefront of innovative transportation, and is the first city in Canada to run both hydrogen fuel cell and battery electric buses.
 ETS has 60 electric buses in its fleet and remains highly committed to reducing greenhouse gas emissions, providing more sustainable transportation and improving the rider experience.

-ETS’ 40 electric buses is one of the single largest purchases of electric buses in Canadian history.
-All 40 buses have been deployed into service.
 ETS is also the first transit agency in North America to have overhead chargers inside transit facilities.
 Charging from above, rather than using floor-mounted plug-in chargers, greatly reduces the amount of floor space needed for charging.
 The buses take roughly one to four hours to recharge, depending on the level of charge when they return to the garage.

 Funding through Emissions Reduction Alberta

-In 2019, ETS, in partnership with energy storage firm eCAMION and the Universities of Alberta and Calgary, were selected as one of sixteen winners for funding through Emissions Reduction Alberta's (ERA) 'BEST' Challenge for clean technology projects across Alberta.
+In 2019, ETS, in partnership with energy storage firm eCAMION and the Universities of Alberta and Calgary, were selected as one of 16 winners for funding through Emissions Reduction Alberta's (ERA) 'BEST' Challenge for clean technology projects across Alberta.

 This funding (about $9 million total) will contribute to important research and development for energy storage for ETS' electric bus program at Kathleen Andrews Transit Garage.
-The funding will also set the stage for significant cost savings for expanding the electric bus program to other transit garages.